wpcodefactory/product-excel-import-export-for-woocommerce/readme.txt

 * **Product Update Simple** Products  with Excel easily , stock inventory and prices updates.
 * **Product Export for Woocommerce of your Simple Products** in Excel - by the hit of a button!
 * **Filter Product Exports** by keyword
-* **Import Product Categories tree** with excel - Independently from products to create your product categories hierarchy for your Eshop.
+* **Import Product Categories tree** with excel - Independently from products to create your product categories hierarchy for your eShop.
 * **Data mapping** - Drag and drop Excel Columns to Product Fields easily.
 No More Hassle with CSV's!
 * **Automatch feature** - The plugin can automatically map excel columns to the relevant product fields based on label names.